 Below are a few highlights, or click here to browse our Sold Lots Archive.

-Scalextric Bugatti Type 59 C70 in white from the Steve De Havilland later casts from the original moulds, (E)
+Scalextric Bugatti Type 59 C70 in black from the Steve De Havilland later casts from the original moulds, (E)

 Scalextric Spanish Matra F1 C14 in orange, also a Tyrrell P34 in orange (E) (2)